Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 This syscall may throw an error if:
 * The file does not exist.
 * The current user is not the owner of the file or root.

+## `chroot(path: string)`
+Changes the root directory of the current and future child processes.
+This syscall requires root.

+### Arguments
+1. `path`: The path to the new root directory.

+### Return Values
+This syscall does not return anything.

+### Errors
+This syscall may throw an error if:
+* The current user is not root.
+* The new root directory does not exist.

 ## `mount(type: string, src: string, dest: string, options: table?)`
 Mounts a disk device to a path using the specified filesystem and options.